MasterCloudApps-Projects/your-race/README.md

 #### 3. Run the resulting script with the registration calls.

-Run the sript and track the time spent in the process of the file through 'SECONDS' shell variable.
+Run the script and track the time spent in the process of the file through 'SECONDS' shell variable.
 Results are saved in the '*result.txt' file.

 ```